Landius/Shuttle/README.md

   - [ ] does request of service worker have tab id?
   - [ ] sending ProxyAuthorizationHeader requires type `https`, does not support `http`?

+## note

+- sometimes requests were failed because they are blocked by adblock addons or browser privacy protection.
+- it's recommended to enable proxyDNS for socks proxy to avoid domain pollution.

 ## resources

 - icon: firefox photon design icon [link](https://design.firefox.com/icons/viewer/).